catarse/mithril-postgrest/README.md

   * m.postgrest.authenticate - which should be used to request and store a token so we can make calls with authentication.
   * m.postgrest.request - which should be used for anonymous API calls.

+After authantication, the following function becomes available:

+  * m.postgrest.requestWithToken - which should be used for authenticated API calls.